lennartcl/shellsync/README.md

 ```

 Note how the above uses ES6 [tagged template literals](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals),
 calling the `sh` function without parentheses.
-This makes the invocations slightly shorter allows shellsync to safely escape any values passed to it.
+This makes the invocations slightly shorter and allows shellsync to safely escape any values passed to it.

 Use `sh`, `sh.array`, or `sh.json` to capture values: